0xPolygonMiden/miden-vm/docs/src/design/stack/crypto_ops.md

 v_{outputnew} = \alpha_0 + \alpha_1 \cdot op_{rethash} + \alpha_2 \cdot (h_0 + 2 \cdot 8 \cdot s_4 - 1) + \sum_{j=0}^3\alpha_{j + 8} \cdot s_{3 - j}'
 $$

 In the above, the first two expressions correspond to inputs and outputs for verifying the Merkle path between the old node value and the old tree root, while the last two expressions correspond to inputs and outputs for verifying the Merkle path between the new node value and the new tree root.
-The hash chiplet ensures the same set of sibling nodes are uses in both of these computations.
+The hash chiplet ensures the same set of sibling nodes are used in both of these computations.

 The $op_{mruold}$, $op_{mrunew}$, and $op_{rethash}$ are the unique [operation labels](../chiplets/main.md#operation-labels) used by the above computations.